-Leticia Urieta is proud Tejana writer from Austin, TX.
-Leticia is a graduate of Agnes Scott College with a BA in English/Creative Writing and holds an MFA in Fiction writing from Texas State University where she worked with author Jennifer DuBois.
+Leticia Urieta is Tejana writer from Austin, TX.
+Leticia is a graduate of Agnes Scott College with a BA in English/Creative Writing and holds an MFA in Fiction writing from Texas State University.

-She works as an artist and educator in the Austin community with a focus on the pedagogy of equity in creative writing.
-She teaches at St. Edwards University, and is the director of Barrio Writers in Austin, a free college level youth writers workshop founded by author and activist Sarah Rafael Garcia in Santa Ana, CA. She is also the co-founder of Lenguas Loc@s Writers Collective for womxn writers in the greater Austin community.
-Recently, Leticia was accepted to the Austin City Emerging Artist Fellowship to aid her in continuing her work in the Austin area.
+She works a teaching artist in the Austin community with a focus on the pedagogy of equity in creative writing.
+She is the Regional Program Manager for Austin Bat Cave and is the director of Barrio Writers in Austin, a free college level youth writers workshop founded by author and activist Sarah Rafael Garcia in Santa Ana, CA.

 Leticia loves living in Austin with her husband and two dogs who are terrible work distractions.
-Despite all, if she is fueled by sushi and breaks to watch pug videos on Youtube, she feels that a day of work can be called complete.
+Despite all, she is fueled by sushi and breaks to watch pug videos on Instagram.